NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 packagesLibraries:
 topics: lidar, hyperspectral, camera, remote-sensing
 languageTool: GEE
-dataProduct: DP3.30006.001, DP3.30010.001, DP3.30024.001
+dataProduct: DP3.30006.001, DP3.30010.001, DP3.30015.001 DP3.30024.001
 code1:
-tutorialSeries: aop-gee
+tutorialSeries:
-urlTitle: intro-aop-gee-tutorial
+urlTitle: intro-aop-gee

 ---

 Google Earth Engine (GEE) is a free and powerful cloud-computing platform for carrying out remote sensing and geospatial data analysis.
-In this tutorial, we introduce you to the NEON AOP datasets that have been uploaded to GEE and demonstrate how to find more information about them.
+In this tutorial, we introduce you to the NEON AOP datasets, which as of May 2023 are being added to Google Earth Engine.
+NEON is planning to eventually add the full archive of AOP L3 Spectral Reflectance (<a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Surface Directional Reflectance</a>, (<a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">LiDAR Elevation</a>), <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem Structure</a>), and <a href="https://data.neonscience.org/data-products/DP3.30010.001" target="_blank">High-resolution orthorectified camera imagery</a>.
+We do not currently have a time estimate for when all of the data will be added, but we are planning to ramp up data additions in the second half of 2023.
+Please stay tuned for a <a href="https://www.neonscience.org/data-samples/data-notifications" target="_blank"> Data Notification</a> in June 2023 which will more officially announce the plan for adding AOP data to the Google Earth Engine public datasets.

 <div id="ds-objectives" markdown="1">